ArneSamson/il-giro/README.md

   - the thickness of the countertop

-  - the color of the module

-  - the color of the bevels

-  - the color of the drawers

-  - the color of the handles

-  - the color of the faucet
+  - which faucet type the sink has

-  - the color of the stove
+  - which stove type the cooktop has

-  - the color of the wine stand
+  - the size of the winestand

-  - the size of the wine stand
+  - the appliance of the tower, options are a wine cooler, a fridge or an oven

-  - the color of the stool
+  - whether the main drawers are in the modules or not

+- `OrderOverview.jsx` : the last page of the UI.
+Here the user can see an overview of the configuration they made.
+They can also download a PDF of the configuration.

 # Helpers